Dudley Tunnel: Development

 Subsidence some 440 yd from the south end of the tunnel resulted in it closing again in 1979, although boat trips into the caverns from the museum were not affected by this.
 It took over a decade to find the funds to repair the damage, but grants from the European Regional Development Fund and other agencies enabled the original brick lining to be removed from a 110 yd section, to be replaced by a concrete tube cast in situ.
 The work cost £730,000, and was part of a larger project to improve towpaths in the area, with the total cost being £1.8 million.
 The restored tunnel was reopened in 1992, 200 years after it first opened for traffic.
 The Trust had hoped that it would be possible to fix other points where the roof was particularly low, but there were insufficient funds for that.

 The Trust commissioned the construction of a new tunnel in 1984, running between the main tunnel and the Rock Tunnel, in order to provide access to the Singing Cavern.
 The cavern was formally opened to the public on 23 April 1985 by Neil MacFarlane MP and John Wilson, chairman of the MEB.
 By 1987, the number of visitors wanting boat trips meant that it was necessary to create a round trip route through the caverns.
-A connection was made between the Singing Cavern and the Little Tess cavern, by excavating part of the blocked Rock Tunnel, and a new tunnel was built, to link Little Tess cavern to Castel Mill basin.
+A connection was made between the Singing Cavern and the Little Tess cavern, by excavating part of the blocked Rock Tunnel, and a new tunnel was built, to link Little Tess cavern to Castle Mill basin.
 The work was completed in 1990, and the circular route was formally opened by councillor D H Sparkes, chairman of Dudley Economic Development Committee on 25 April.
 By 2004, between 80,000 and 90,000 visitors were visiting the tunnels each year.